View basket (0 items $0.00)

-The vagus nerve can be thought of as a superhighway that connects your body and your brain.
+The vagus nerve can be thought of as a superhighway that connects your body and your brain- a connection we talk about a lot in yoga!
 It innervates most organs in the body; the messages zip along its five lanes of traffic with four lanes delivering information from the body to the brain and one lane moving information from the brain to the body.
 This is the most obvious physical representation of the mind-body connection.
 The vagus nerve both senses your internal environment (via its sensory neurons) and affects it (via its motor neurons).
 Since a lot of the nerve’s function depends on which way the information is going, from here on we will separate those into body-to-brain and brain-to-body pathways.

 Some of the functions of the vagus nerve have been long established, while others were discovered only recently.
 No doubt, within the next few decades we will continue to learn more and more about it, since electrical stimulation of the vagus nerve for conditions including epilepsy, rheumatoid arthritis and depression is becoming an alternative to drugs.

 Here is what we know about the vagus nerve so far: